-How Those with Auto Detailing Training Can Improve Headlight Visibility
+Auto Detailing Training: How to Improve Headlight Visibility

 Have you ever been driving at night and noticed that some vehicles’ headlights are dimmer than others?
 Unfortunately, headlights aren’t designed to stay bright forever.
 In most vehicles, the headlights are coated with a protective poly-carbonate plastic lens.
 Over time, a vehicle’s headlights can lose their shine as these lenses become discoloured and cloudy due to prolonged exposure to the elements.
 Not only does this discolouration affect a vehicle’s appearance, but it endangers a vehicle’s passengers, making it harder for other cars to see the vehicle on the road and limiting the driver’s visibility.